Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Method

-Although EmbedOpt operates as a dynamic optimization procedure, we show that it yields monotonic improvement of the surrogate reward under suitable regularity and trust-region assumptions, which can be achieved by choosing sufficiently small step size $\Delta \sigma_t$ and learning rate $\alpha$.
+\paragraph{Theoretical Analysis.} Although EmbedOpt operates as a dynamic optimization procedure, we show that it yields monotonic improvement of the surrogate reward under suitable regularity and trust-region assumptions, which can be achieved by choosing sufficiently small step size $\Delta \sigma_t$ and learning rate $\alpha$.
 Denote $F(x,c,\sigma) \coloneqq R(\hat x_\theta(x,c,\sigma))$ the surrogate reward given $(x,c,\sigma)$.
-The following guarantee of surrogate reward improvement for EmbedOpt holds: \begin{proposition}[Informal] For a fixed $(x_t, c_t, \sigma_t)$, consider the transition to $(x_{t-1}, c_{t-1}, \sigma_{t-1})$ under the EmbedOpt update (\Cref{alg:embed-opt}, Line 6-8).
-Assume $F$ is locally smooth and $\hat x_\theta$ is bounded in a neighborhood of $(x_t, c_t, \sigma_t)$.
+The following guarantee of the surrogate reward improvement for EmbedOpt holds: \begin{proposition}[Informal] For a fixed $(x_t, c_t, \sigma_t)$, consider the transition to $(x_{t-1}, c_{t-1}, \sigma_{t-1})$ under the EmbedOpt update (\Cref{alg:embed-opt}, Line 6-7).
+Assume the surrogate reward $F$ is locally smooth and $\hat x_\theta$ is bounded in a neighborhood of $(x_t, c_t, \sigma_t)$.
 The following bound holds

 where $g_{c_t}=\nabla_{c_t} F(x_t,c_t, \sigma_t)$ and $G_x$ and $G_\sigma$ are Lipschitz constants depending on $(x_t, c_t, \sigma_t)$.